Avant Gard Wedding Category – UK 3rd Place

 This image below was taken at The Great Hall at Main’s wedding venue in Poulton-le-Fylde, Lancashire during the summer months.
 What makes this place so beautiful to photograph are the gardens with well-manicured hedges all around.
 Once inside, the lovely rooms and small windows convey a hard light quality – perfect for my style of wedding photography.

-Competition images are closely scrutinized by judges and only the best are awared Gold.
-Highlighting features of this image are:
+Competition images are closely scrutinised by judges and only the best are awarded Gold.

 a) symmetry b) colour c) impact d) fun